 Even if it is broken a little, no worries, it can be rescued by placing a small drop of glue to glue it back to the tea towel while stopping it from going further.

 Put some tacky glue at the back of the eyelet with a toothpick.

 Carefully insert the eyelet stud through the hole, insert the eyelet from the right side.

 Be careful the groves at the stud edge, they are thread catcher.
 Use the awl to free the caught threads if necessary.

 Repeat the process to put in all eyelets.

-Insert the ribbon into the top eyelet and out from the bottom eyelet, start from the first eyelet of the tea towel (refer photo) which is now on the overlapping fold.
+Insert the ribbon into the top eyelet and out from the bottom eyelet, starting from the first eyelet of the tea towel (refer to photo), which is now on the overlapping fold.

-Repeat the lacing through the eyelets, always goes in from the top and come out from the bottom.
-From center to bottom, then go up to top then come back to the center.
+Repeat the lacing through the eyelets.
+It always goes in from the top and comes out from the bottom.
+From center to bottom, then go up to the top, then come back to the center.

 Tie the ribbon at the center to make a bow.

 Put the pillow insert into the no sew pillow cover.